prath47/Game-Theory-Assignment/README.md

 Backend URL : https://prathdev.ddns.net/

 ## Note : As i do not have domain name we have to change some chrome settings to see the deployment
+## do these steps after login or signing up
 ![image](https://github.com/user-attachments/assets/ad9cc766-6400-4220-a83a-72fdc13b8133)

 open developer console=>application=>Cookies